 Two years after King Wu had conquered the Shang empire, Prince Jizi of Shang decided to leave the Zhou empire because his people had lost credibility under the last ruler.
 It is said that he left to Korea where he is known as Gija.

 The Duke's brothers Guan Shu and Cai Shu suspected him of usurpation and joined with Wu Geng 武庚 (i. e.
 Lu Fu), a prince of the house of Shang, in rebellion.
 The Duke of Zhou undertook a campaign of suppression, defeated the rebels and appointed Prince Weizi 微子 head of the house of Shang.
-The fief of Wei 衛 was given to Wei Kang Shu 衛康叔, a brother of the Duke of Zhou.
+The state of Wei 衛 was given to Wei Kang Shu 衛康叔, a brother of the Duke of Zhou.
 The Duke of Zhou acted as regent for seven years and then withdrew to hand over regency to the king.

 The wish of late King Wu had been to establish a secondary capital in the east, in order to have a better control over the empire, because the main capital of the Zhou dynasty was Feng 豐 (also called Zongzhou 宗周; near modern Xi'an 西安, Shaanxi) in the far west.
 The Duke of Shao and the Duke of Zhou selected an appropriate place and founded the eastern capital Luoyi 洛邑 (also written 雒邑, also called Chengzhou 成周; modern Luoyang 洛陽, Henan).
 King Cheng conducted military campaigns against the wild Yi tribes of the Huai region 淮夷 and destroyed their state of Yan 奄 (near modern Yanzhou 兖州, Jiangsu).

 King Mu was aware that the lacking personal integrity of his father and grandfather had weakened the dynasty and therefore tried reviving the virtuous government of the kings Wen and Wu.
-Most famous is the western campaign of King Mu against the nomad tribes of the Quanrong 犬戎 that had been literally transformed into the story of his travel to Mt.
+Most famous is the western campaign of King Mu against the nomad tribes of the Quanrong 犬戎 which had been literally transformed into the story of his travel to Mt.
 Kunlun 崑崙 where he encountered the fabulous Queen Mother of the West 西王母.
 The story is told in the book Mu Tianzi zhuan 穆天子傳.
 The rule of King Mu is seen as the apogee of the Western Zhou dynasty.
 He introduced a penal law codex, the Fuxing 甫刑 or Lüxing 呂刑 "Punishments of Fu/Lü".
 King Mu also ordered to undertake a campaign against the native tribes of the River Huai area that had founded the state of Xu 徐.
 The troops were commanded by Zao Fu 造父.
-Zao Fu defeated King Yan of Xu 徐偃王 and was therefore enfeoffed with the state of Zhao 趙.
+Zao Fu defeated King Yan of Xu 徐偃王 and was therefore invested with the rulership of the regional state of Zhao 趙.
 He is the ancestor of the houses of Zhao and Qin 秦.

 King Mu's successor was his son Prince Yihu 繄扈, who is known posthumously as King Gong 周共王.
-The histories narrate a quarrel with Duke Kang of Mi 密康公 who had married three women without conducting the proper rituals.
+The histories speak of a quarrel with Duke Kang of Mi 密康公 who had married three women without conducting the proper rituals.
 The result was the destruction of the state of Mi by King Gong.